 Data definition language

-- type, length and sign of numeric columns
+type, length and sign of numeric columns

-- features of fixed or variable length character, text and binary columns
+features of fixed or variable length character, text, and binary columns

-- row enumeration, auto-increment requirements
+row enumeration and auto-increment requirements

-- dates and time columns
+dates and time columns

-- consider how non-categorical text fields will be used
+how will non-categorical text fields be used?

-- avoid string literals
+try to avoid string literals

-- the CREATE TABLE statement
+Refer to the CREATE TABLE statement for additional details.